Wigwag (railroad): In modern United States

 Autoflag #5s were widely used on the Chicago & North Western (C&NW), Chicago, Burlington & Quincy (CB&Q), Illinois Central, Soo Line and the Milwaukee Road Railroads.
 A few were also used on the Louisville & Nashville and the Gulf, Mobile & Ohio (GM&O) as well as other roads in the US and Canada.
 Most of these wigwags were removed in the 1970-1980s as crossings were updated.
 They were made in both a lower quadrant style and a center harp style similar to the Magnetic Flagman's peachbasket style.
 Early on, there were Autoflag #5s that would hold the banner behind a shield much like the Magnetic Flagman disappearing banner-style.
 These were replaced as time went on with the standard two-position banner that hung vertically when not energized.
 Several railroad, such as the GM&O and CB&Q, had a second light below the main light on the banner.
 This served as a second reserve light in case of failure of both bulbs in the main light and as a signal maintainers' warning of a burned-out bulb without having to climb up and open the main light to check each bulb.
 If the secondary light was illuminated, there was an issue with burned out bulbs in the main light.

 Wigwags were also manufactured by Union Switch and Signal (US&S).
 They were primarily used in the northeastern US, with a few in Florida, although the Frisco had some in the Great Plains.
 An example was also pictured in a review of Hawaiian sugar cane railroads from the 1940s.
 They were manufactured in both a disappearing banner style in the East and standard two-position in the Great Plains.
 While there are a few examples in museums, the sole surviving US&S wigwag in service in the US is a two-position style in Joplin, MO on an ex-Frisco industrial spur.
 It was not destroyed in the May, 2011 Joplin tornado, being a few blocks outside the damage path.
 These were a bit different in design from the Autoflag #5 and the Magnetic Flagman.
 The swing of the banner was produced through a drive shaft.
 Some of them, particularly on the Boston & Maine Railroad, had chase lights mounted above the banner that simulated the movement of the banner.
-The last one of this type with the chase lights was removed in 1985 and US&S wigwags were thought to have disappeared from the USA until the discovery of the specimen in Joplin.
 There are a number of US&S wigwags that have been preserved and restored by museums.